Construal

 Advertising and Construal:

-Have you ever felt like you are buying a product just because the brand tells you to?
-Well, that brand was probably using a concept called construal in order to sway you.
-Construal refers to how we mentally interpret or make sense of something based on how it is presented to us - not based on what it is.
+Brands often use psychological strategies such as construal to subtly manipulate a customer into purchasing something.
+Construal refers to how we mentally interpret or make sense of something based on how it is presented to us - not based on what it actually is.
 For example, a $60 water bottle on your feed may be presented as trendy, healthy, and aesthetic, but in reality it is just a container that holds water.
 Marketers use construal tactics to manipulate how customers perceive a product in order to encourage and drive up sales.

-Presenting something as a luxury (even if it is made the same as a cheaper version!) encourages us to perceive it as high quality.
+Presenting something as an everyday luxury (even if it is made the same as a cheaper version!) encourages us to perceive it as high quality.

 Packing a product in minimal, sleek packaging construes it as sophisticated and healthy, and therefore worth the extra money.